Transportation and Safe Streets

 I want you to have choices for how you move around Richmond.
 I am working every day to make Richmond a better place to walk, bike, ride public transit, and drive.

 I am working to require construction companies to create temporary pedestrian and bike pathways if their construction blocks normal routes.
-This measure will preserve safe routes that pedestrians and bicyclists already use, as well as prevent traveling becoming more dangerous because of construction.
+This measure will prevent traveling by walking or biking from becoming more dangerous because of construction.

 I am committed to expanding GRTC, creating more bike lanes, and building and repairing more sidewalks.
 These measures provide access to opportunity, make our streets safer, and promote healthy lifestyles.
 As more people move to Richmond, we will use our expanding tax base to invest in our transportation options to make our city better for all.